Toriong/camiguin_lanzones_resort/README.md

 # camiguin_lanzones_resort
-the website for Camiguin Lanzones Resort
+The official website for Camiguin Lanzones Resort.